SamPlaysKeys/Obsidian-Gitlab-Issues-Plugin/README.md

 ## Usage

+**Current Status**: The plugin is in development.
+Issue creation functionality is temporarily disabled while implementing project selection features.

+**Future Usage**:
 1. Open a markdown file in Obsidian
 2. Run the command "Create GitLab issue from active file"
 3. The plugin will:
+   - Allow you to select which GitLab project to create the issue in
    - Create a GitLab issue using the file name as the title
    - Use the file content as the issue description
    - Add the GitLab issue URL to the note's frontmatter